amirqusairy99/amirqusairy99.github.io/_posts/2026-03-10-cloudgoat.md

 ---

 ## Description
 In this scenario, you start with an IAM user with limited permissions.
 Your task is to identify a misconfigured EC2 instance leaking credentials in its User Data, allowing you to gain SSH access.
-From there, you must pivot by exploiting the Instance Metadata Service (IMDS) to steal a role, enumerate Lambda functions to find hidden environment variables, and finally compromise a user with access to the scenario's objective: a secret stored in AWS Secrets Manager.
+From there, you must pivot by exploiting the Instance Metadata Service (IMDS) to steal a role, enumerate Lambda functions to find hidden environment variables, and finally compromise a user with access to the scenario's

+## Objective: Gained access to a secret stored in AWS Secrets Manager.

 ---
 ## Scenario: `data_secrets`